Stroke Awareness, Recognise Symptoms, Act FAST to Save a Life!

 How Can You a Prevent Stroke?

-- Up to 90% of strokes are preventable through healthy lifestyle choices and managing medical conditions.
+Up to 90% of strokes are preventable through healthy lifestyle choices and managing medical conditions.

 - Manage blood pressure, high blood pressure is the leading cause of stroke.

-- Checking your pulse for an irregular rhythm.
+- Check your pulse for an irregular rhythm.
 An irregular rhythm could indicate a condition called Atrial Fibrillation or AF.
 AF is a major risk factor for a heavy stroke and can easily be treated to prevent a stroke from happening.
+See video and information for how to check your pulse.

 - Maintain a healthy diet, eat plenty of fruits, vegetables, and lean proteins.
 Avoid processed foods.